Antoine Gizenga: Later political career

 Mobutu began democratizing Zaire in 1990, allowing Gizenga to return to the country.
 By 1993, he had consolidated Lumumbist organizations into the Parti Lumumbiste Unifié (PALU).
 The party had very few members, but Gizenga gained respect for his history of opposing Mobutu.
-He supported Laurent-Désiré Kabila's seizure of power in 1997, which resulted in the country's name being changed back to The Congo.
+He supported Laurent-Désiré Kabila's seizure of power in 1997, which resulted in the country's name being changed back to Democratic Republic of the Congo.
 The following year his house was ransacked by police and several PALU demonstrators were shot, and he subsequently opposed Kabila's leadership.

 Gizenga ran as the presidential candidate of PALU in the July 2006 election.
 According to the provisional election results of 20 August, he came in third place with 13.06 percent of the vote, after Joseph Kabila (Laurent-Désiré's son) and Jean-Pierre Bemba.
 On 30 September 2006, Gizenga signed a coalition agreement with the AMP, Kabila's platform, whereby he would back Kabila in the second round of the presidential election in October 2006, in exchange for the premiership.
 Kabila won the election and was sworn in as President on 6 December 2006.
 He subsequently appointed Gizenga as Informant, a position that involves identifying a parliamentary majority so that a government can be formed, and then appointed Gizenga as Prime Minister on 30 December 2006.
 Gizenga's new government, with 59 members (excluding himself), was appointed and announced on 5 February 2007.
 A new government under Gizenga was announced on 25 November 2007, with its size reduced to 44 ministers.

 Gizenga delegated his duties as Secretary-General of PALU to Remy Mayele on 14 September 2007.